 - Receive invitations to multi-stakeholder processes to create policies around privacy and identity;

 - Be eligible for beta-testing of new business applications using distributed user identity tools.

 - Most of all, by becoming an ITEGA member you will make be making a public statement that you prize user privacy.

 - Individual Membership ($500/year): You care deeply about being able to look at information online without giving away all your personal information.
 ITEGA is a 501c3 and individual membership donations are tax-deductible.
 Individuals are also invited to donate.
 To join, click here.

 - Publishing Membership ($2,500/year): Becoming an ITEGA member donor makes a statement about your commitment to privacy.
 ITEGA membership also gives you access to valuable, actionable information about the state of privacy regulations, the opportunity to help set privacy policies, and pre-market knowledge of new business applications for opt-in personalization.
 To join, click here.

-- Founding Membership ($25,000): Right now we are offering the opportunity for you to help shape ITEGA’s mission and develop our basic privacy policies.
+- Founding Membership ($25,000): Help shape ITEGA’s mission and develop our basic privacy policies.
 As a “Founding Member” you will be invited to initiate multistakeholder processes and identify the privacy and identity tools you most think should be developed.
 “Founding Members” benefit by making one donation — and become become known as an ITEGA founding member forever.
 To join as a founding member please contact Executive Director Bill Densmore.